pallavi-vetal/MERN-event-registration-stack-hack_1.0/README.md

 - The build is minified and the filenames include the hashes.<br>
 - Your app is ready to be deployed!

 ---

+## MongoDb Data restore
+Go to your installation directory where mongodb is installed and inside "/bin" folder, type
+### `mongorestore.exe --db events <mongo dump location containing bson files of your collections>`
+### `example: mongorestore.exe --db events dump/events`
+- This will restore all your database locally.
+---

 ## API Testing